-- The Company may only acquire such assets on behalf of the UCITS Fund that are designed to replicate a certain security index ("Security Index") approved by the German Federal Financial Supervisory Authority (BaFin) while still maintaining appropriate diversification of risk.
-The Security Index is approved specifically if - a) the composition of the security index is sufficiently diversified; - b) the index represents an adequate benchmark for the market to which it relates; and - the index has been published in an appropriate manner.
+- The Company may only acquire such assets on behalf of the UCITS Fund that are designed to replicate a certain security index ("Security Index") approved by BaFin while still maintaining appropriate diversification of risk.
+The Security Index is approved specifically if - a) the composition of the security index is sufficiently diversified; - b) the index represents an adequate benchmark for the market to which it relates; and - c) the index has been published in an appropriate manner.